0x0Pouya/DePin-Extension-Nodes-/README.md

 ## Final Notes:
 - These projects provide an excellent opportunity to monetize unused resources, but remember to evaluate their legitimacy and functionality independently.
-- If you have questions, connect with the respective communities on their official platforms for support and updates.
+- If you have questions, connect with the official platforms for support and updates.